hakanErgin/apriltag_test_bench/README.md

 # Apriltags testbench

-Provides information on the accuracy of estimations made by [apriltag_ros](https://github.com/AprilRobotics/apriltag_ros) library.
+Provides information on the accuracy of estimations made by [Apriltag_ros](https://github.com/AprilRobotics/apriltag_ros) library.
 > This repository is the content of `src` folder of a _catkin workspace_ with multiple packages.
 The virtual environment and the custom files are created in custom package `test_pipeline`.

-> Don't forget to set up [config](/home/uware/projects/apriltags_ws/src/apriltag_ros/apriltag_ros/config) files according to the main repository for your tags.

 ## How to use

+> Don't forget to set up apriltag_ros [config](/home/uware/projects/apriltags_ws/src/apriltag_ros/apriltag_ros/config) files according to the your tags.

 - ### Static tests